marcsAtSkyhunter/Capper/README.md

 Capper uses the same webkey protocol that the Waterken Java-based platform uses for browser/server communication.
 You can read more about webkeys, their virtues and their implementation, at http://waterken.sourceforge.net/
 ####Capper First Steps

 Install [node.js](http://nodejs.org).
 Clone Capper to your machine, or download the Capper directory as a zip file and unpack it.
-Make Capper your current working directory, and install the dependencies:
+Make the Capper root directory your current working directory, and install the dependencies:

 > npm install